OWASP/CheatSheetSeries/cheatsheets/XML_Security_Cheat_Sheet.md

 </buy>
 ```

 Notice again how the value 123 is supplied as an `id`, but now the document includes additional opening and closing tags.
 The attacker closed the `id` element and sets a bogus `price` element to the value 0.
 The final step to keep the structure well-formed is to add one empty `id` element.
 After this, the application adds the closing tag for `id` and set the `price` to 10.
-If the application processes only the first values provided for the id and the value without performing any type of control on the structure, it could benefit the attacker by providing the ability to buy a book without actually paying for it.
+If the application processes only the first values provided for the ID and the value without performing any type of control on the structure, it could benefit the attacker by providing the ability to buy a book without actually paying for it.

 ### Unrestrictive Schema